History of Ancient India - the Beginning

 Please Notice: Names and Labels

-Only in the 19th century, when the British ruled India, were the tribes of ancient India given names by European scientists.
+Only in the 19th century, when the British ruled India, the tribes of ancient India were given names by European scientists.

 Traditional India hasn't acknowledged these changes yet.